 The WSD is a service of the Office of Student Experience and is thus only available to current students of the University of Windsor.
 In order to book an appointment, students require access to mySuccess.
 Students of all levels, including both graduate and undergraduate, can receive support.
 Faculty, staff, and alumni who are not current students of the University of Windsor are unable to receive support from the WSD.

-As the WSD is an exceptionally busy service, we encourage students to always book appointments and register for workshops in advance via mySuccess.
-Our workshops often fill up, and appointments tend to book up approximately a week in advance.
-Students should be encouraged to plan ahead and book appointments early in order to avoid disappointment.
+We encourage students to always book appointments and register for workshops in advance via mySuccess.
+Students should be encouraged to plan ahead, book appointments early, and arrive on time and prepared for consultations.
 The WSD does not offer drop-in hours.

 Some instructors choose to inform their students about the WSD on their course syllabi and/or to provide permission to all students to receive WSD assistance with take-home exams.